ILIAS-eLearning/ILIAS/BACKLOG.md

 # I could...

+* Find a possibility how errors during function execution could be displayed so i could catch an error thrown by Date::__construct in the example in README.md.
 * Put more parts of the actual interface into the consumer interface and document them
 * Find a nicer syntax for $foo->cmb(..)->cmb(..)->...